 - 1/8 tsp black pepper

-- After the chicken has been removed from the pot, add the soup vegetables to the chicken stock and continue to boil.
+Next, after the chicken has been removed from the pot, add all of the vegetables to the chicken stock and continue to boil.

-- Chop about one cup of the chicken (white or dark meat, whichever you prefer) and add it to the soup.
-Continue to heat on high covered until all of the meat and pastina has been added for about 10 minutes.
+Then, chop about one cup of the chicken (white or dark meat, whichever you prefer) and add it to the soup.
+Continue to heat on high covered until all of the meat and pasta has been added for about 10 minutes.